openedx-unsupported/bok-choy/docs/accessibility.rst

   * Actively: `Trigger an Audit Actively and Assert on the Results Returned`_
   * Passively: `Leverage Your Existing Tests and Fail on Accessibility Errors`_

-.. note:: Accessibility auditing is only supported with PhantomJS as the browser.

 Define the Accessibility Rules to Check for a Page
 --------------------------------------------------